 In a small number of cases an SP interview was started but not completed.
 Cases were considered as complete SP interviews if the break-off occurred after the PA section, i.e. all self-report items on functioning had been administered.
 Based on this criterion, in Round 1, 92 of the 94 break-off cases were retained as complete cases.
 In Round 2, 21 of 22 cases were retained as complete cases.
+In Round 3, 86 of 87 cases were retained as complete cases.
 Variables that identify a break-off case and the interview section and question where the break-off occurred are in the SP file (r#breakoffst and r#breakoffqt).
 Missing value codes from the point of break-off follow patterns for DK responses (-8 and -1 combinations).